BP p.l.c.

 5 Sept 2023

-Their ask — BP requests a clear, stable regulatory framework to support multi-million euro investment decisions in hydrogen valleys.
+Message — BP requests a clear, stable regulatory framework to support multi-million euro investment decisions in hydrogen valleys.
 They want accelerated permitting procedures, increased EU funding with flexible combination of funding mechanisms, and development of hydrogen pipeline infrastructure to connect supply and demand.1234

-How it helps them — This would de-risk their €2 billion Valencian hydrogen valley investment and attract private finance.56
+Why — This would de-risk their €2 billion Valencian hydrogen valley investment and attract private finance.56

-Who loses — Taxpayers fund infrastructure costs that primarily benefit large energy companies' hydrogen projects.78
+Impact — Taxpayers fund infrastructure costs that primarily benefit large energy companies' hydrogen projects.78

 BP Urges EU to Create Business Models for Carbon Storage